 Heart failure affects millions of patients annually and heart failure with preserved ejection fraction is becoming the predominant subtype.
-Accurately diagnosing and evaluating these patients is difficult due to high heterogeneity.
-Cardiac fibrosis is a common trait in heart failure patients, and the extracellular matrix remodeling can be assessed by measuring circulating neo-epitopes of formation and degradation.
-It is becoming increasingly evident that these biomarkers improve both diagnostics and prognostics in patient assessment.
+Accurately diagnosing and evaluating these patients can be difficult due to high heterogeneity.
+Cardiac fibrosis is a common trait in heart failure patients.
+The extracellular matrix remodeling can be assessed by measuring circulating neo-epitopes of formation and degradation.
+It is becoming increasingly evident that these specific biomarkers improve both diagnostics and prognostics in patient assessment.

 Myocardial infarction is a common cardiovascular disease affecting millions of patients worldwide.
 Myocardial infarction leads to tissue damage in the heart, which initiates a fibrotic tissue healing process.
 Understanding this dynamic and rapid extracellular matrix remodeling by assessing formation and degradation neo-epitopes can help identify patients at risk of adverse outcomes.